 How to Hire Winners, not Whiners

-If you’re a manager, who do you want on your team — a bunch of whiners who moan and groan about everything little change or challenge, or the winners who know what they have to do and are willing to meet every obstacle as an opportunity?
+If you’re a manager, you want to hire winners for your team — not a bunch of whiners who moan and groan about everything little change or challenge.
+Instead, you want people who know what they have to do and are willing to meet every obstacle as an opportunity.

 If you are wondering how you ended up with a team of both winners and whiners when you used the same methods to interview and hire everyone, you may have made a common, but understandable, tactical error.

 It’s highly probable you needed someone to fill the position yesterday and you were getting a good vibe during the interview.
 You didn’t tell the applicant the information that would make the winners really want the job and the whiners disappear.

 Because you didn’t want to be turned down, you didn’t tell the applicant how hard the work actually is or the people challenges he/she would face — or whatever else is difficult or distasteful about the job.

 So the next time you find yourself headed in this wrong direction, instead of just hyping the job, the company and the golden opportunities ahead, say something like: “You seem really interested in this job, and you and I both agree you could be a really good fit.
 But I need you to know that, in addition to the opportunities it offers, there are several difficult challenges, too.”